OrfeasLitos/advising-sessions/log.md

 ### UC-Trust

-The first 15' we talked about a misunderstanding of mine with respect to the definition of the set of all ``good'' simulators, C\_A.
+The first 15' we talked about a misunderstanding of mine with respect to the definition of the set of all "good" simulators, C\_A.
 The current definition given is correct, I will have to look more into it to clear up my misunderstanding.
 We then gave a thorough explanation of our current approach to using the framework.
 Dr. Zikas at first commented that giving the Environment the ability to choose payoffs would mean that the notion of